 - Even if you don’t have diabetes and drink excessively, it can cause low blood sugar because drinking increases insulin secretion, although it is unlikely these levels will get dangerously low.

 How Long Does Alcohol Affect Your Blood Sugar?

 Alcohol affects your blood sugar for as long as it is in your body.
 The effects of alcohol on your blood sugar will initially increase as the sugar from alcohol enters your blood, then peak once the maximum amount of sugar in the alcohol has been absorbed.
 This often occurs in about one–two hours.

 Once your body has absorbed all the sugar it can from alcohol, it will start to use up the sugar, decreasing your blood sugar levels.
 As the liver inhibits the release of more sugar, your blood sugar levels will lower.
 This makes your blood sugar artificially low as long as the alcohol keeps impacting your liver’s normal function.
 Once enough alcohol has been eliminated, your liver will regain the ability to release sugar.
 This often takes about 12 hours.

 Quitting alcohol will help your blood sugar levels stabilize and reduce spikes in your blood sugar.
 The body often eliminates these spikes in blood sugar by turning the sugar into fat, creating obesity, sometimes known as a “beer belly.”
 By stopping alcohol use, you will reduce your risk of obesity which, in turn, will improve your blood sugar levels.

 There is debate on whether light to moderate amounts of alcohol use can increase the risk of diabetes.
-Alcohol use, however, is known to increase the risk of type 2 diabetes.
+However, in general alcohol use is known to increase the risk of type 2 diabetes.
 There are several ways that alcohol may do this, including:

 - Damaging your pancreas where insulin is made